 - Producing better eggs (Higher weight and thicker shells)

-- The feeding of fermented feed increased intestinal health by acidification of the upper digestive tract, forming a natural barrier towards infection with acid sensitive pathogens, e.g. E. coli, Salmonella and Campylobacter. (source)
+- The feeding of fermented feed increases intestinal health by acidification of the upper digestive tract, forming a natural barrier toward infection with acid-sensitive pathogens, e.g., E. coli, Salmonella, and Campylobacter. (source)

 Mixing Your Own Fermented Chicken Feed

 Many would assume that the process is complex and time-consuming, with all the benefits of using fermented chicken feed for hens.
 But it is surprisingly simple and takes minimal resources, time, and space, even with larger flocks.